huggingface/blog/duckdb-nsql-7b.md

 pip install duckdb
 ```

-To execute some text2SQL actions, we will use a prompt with the following structure:
+For the text2SQL model, we will use a prompt with the following structure:

 ```
    ### Instruction: